Critical asymptotic behaviour in the SIR model: Model definition and statements of the results

 Considering now the particular case in which $J\pare{0,r}\equiv 1$ we reduce the interaction of our system in the mean field regime.
 Calling

-the stochastic densities of healthy and sick individuals respectively, by Theorem \ref{teo} and Theorem \ref{secondo}, we get the following corollary which describes the hydrodynamic behaviour for the mean field system.
-Such result is known in literature and has been proved by Kurtz in \cite{K70}. \begin{corollario} Let $\rho_0, \rho_1\in [0,1]$ such that $\rho_0+\rho_1\leq 1$.
-Suppose that
+the stochastic averages of healthy and sick individuals respectively, by Theorem \ref{teo} and Theorem \ref{secondo}, we recover the following corollary which describes the hydrodynamic behaviour for the mean field system.
+Such result is known in literature and has been proved by Kurtz in \cite{K70}. \begin{corollario} Let $\rho_0, \rho_1\in [0,1]$ such that $\rho_0+\rho_1\leq 1$ and suppose that

-for all $\varepsilon>0$, then, for every $T>0$
+for all $\varepsilon>0$.
+Then, for every $T>0$,

 where $\pare{x\pare{t}, y\pare{t}}$ is the unique solution of the system

 In addition $\dis{\lim_{t\to +\infty}\pare{x\pare{t}, y\pare{t}}=\pare{x_\infty,0}}$, where $x_\infty$ is defined as